JeffreyRiggle/my-site/content/blog/tcp/index.md

 16 bit field that specifies the number of data octets starting with the one indicated in the acknowledgment field which the sender is willing to accept.

 #### Checksum
 16 bit field which is the one's complement of the one's complement sum of all 16 bit words in the header and text.

-* This appears very similar to the UDP checksum it might be a good idea just to refer back to that.
-TODO Expand on this.
+In the [UDP blog](http://ilusr.com/udp/) I talked more about calculating the checksum, a very similar calculation would happen for TCP.

 #### Urgent Pointer
 16 bit field that communicates the current value of the urgent pointer.
 This pointer points to the sequence number of the octet following the urgent data.